Abdala (vaccine): Authorizations

-On 9 July 2021, Abdala approved for an emergency use authorization in Cuba.
+On 9 July 2021, Abdala was approved for emergency use in Cuba.

-On 18 September 2021, Abdala was approved for an emergency use authorization in Vietnam.
+On 18 September 2021, Abdala was approved for emergency use in Vietnam.

 On 16 December 2021, the Ministry of Health of Saint Vincent and the Grenadines announced that the Abdala vaccine was available at vaccination sites across the island.
 This announcement follows a donation of vaccines made by the Cuban government on 13 December 2021.

-On 29 December 2021, Abdala was approved for an emergency use authorization in Mexico.
+On 29 December 2021, Abdala was approved for emergency use in Mexico.

-Economics
+Distribution

 On 24 June 2021, Vice President of Venezuela Delcy Rodríguez announced that Venezuela had signed a contract for 12 million doses of the vaccine, and that these doses are to arrive in "the coming months".
 The first shipment of Abdala arrived in Venezuela the day following this announcement.

 On 20 September, 2021, The Vietnamese Government has issued a resolution on purchase of 10 million doses of Abdala COVID-19 vaccine.